Hong Kong Exchanges and Clearing : DATE OF BOARD MEETING | MarketScreener

 DATE OF BOARD MEETING

-The board of directors (the "Board") of DreamEast Group Limited (the "Company") announces that a meeting of the Board will be held on Wednesday, 28 August 2019, for the purpose of, among other matters, considering and approving the interim results of the Company and its subsidiaries for the six months ended 30 June 2019 and the publication of the same and also for considering the recommendation on the payment of an interim dividend, if any.
+The board of directors (the "Board") of Mongolian Mining Corporation (the "Company", and its subsidiaries, the "Group") hereby announces that a meeting of the Board of the Company will be held on Thursday, 22 August 2019 for the purpose of considering and approving the interim results of the Group for the six months ended 30 June 2019 and its publication, the payment of an interim dividend, if any, and transacting any other business.

-As at the date of this announcement, the Board comprises Mr. Zhou Zheng (Chairman and Chief Executive Officer) and Mr. Yang Lei being the executive Directors, and Mr. Li Chak Hung, Dr. Meng Xiaosu, Mr. Yang Buting and Mr. Zhao Daxin being the independent non-executive Directors.
+As at the date of this announcement, the Board consists of Mr. Odjargal Jambaljamts and Dr. Battsengel Gotov, being the executive directors of the Company, Mr. Od Jambaljamts, Ms. Enkhtuvshin Gombo and Mr. Enkhtuvshin Dashtseren, being the non-executive directors of the Company, and Dr. Khashchuluun Chuluundorj, Mr. Unenbat Jigjid and Mr. Chan Tze Ching, Ignatius, being the independent non-executive directors of the Company.

 Disclaimer